in4lio/ev3dev-c/README.md

 **ev3dev-c** is written using [yupp lexical preprocessor][yupp] –
 but don't panic – the generated source files in C also included.

+You have to take into account that, by default, the preprocessing stage is skipping when compilation is performed on the brick or using Docker.
+Please set `SKIP_PP = 0` in the makefile to allow preprocessing anywhere.

 #### How can I see some examples

 Name           | Description